givemepower8/Phaser3Practices/docs/COC.md

 - 1 Freeze spell
 - Wall wrecker and CC 1 PEKKA + 1 Ice Golem + 1 Rage spell

+The execution of plan:

+Choose the path which is from eagle artillery to town hall.

+Use 1 electro dragon, and 1 balloon / PEKKA with wizards to clear the trash building outside and behind the first layer of wall.

+Deploy wall wrecker with ice golem and golem, send in king, queen, pekkas.
+Let them march a bit to clear the buildings a bit.
+Send in the bowlers and Warden.
+Freeze the infernos and drop the rage 2 tiles before bowlers.
+Use king and queen's ability to speed up the attack.
+If the town hall is level 5 giga tesla, When the town hall's HP is low, use warden's ability so to avoid the 1000 damage.
+Once the area is about to cleared, drop the jump spell so bowlers, pekkas, heroes can still move forward.
+It's often 2 star quickly guaranteed but hard to get 3 star.

 PeBoBat strategy

+One problem is that PEKKA is too slow.
+That's why bat spell can be used for the clean up.

 PEKKA + Bowler + Bat spell